 Great Dixter has an exciting programme of activities for Early Years to Key Stage 2.
 Click on the links at the side for information.
 For Key stage 3 and above please contact the Education Officer who will tailor make your visit.

-Primary school visits to Great Dixter cost from £6.00 per child (art and cooking activities are slightly more expensive to account for cost of materials), which includes a full day of planned activity with the Education Officer, Catherine as well as use of the education room at Dixter Farm for lunch and as part of planned activities.
+Primary school visits to Great Dixter cost from £6.00 per child (art and cooking activities are slightly more expensive to account for cost of materials), which includes a full day of planned activity with the Education Officer, Jane as well as use of the education room at Dixter Farm for lunch and as part of planned activities.
 As the garden is small, we normally only accept a maximum of one class in a day (though we may be able to take a coach load and spilt the group).
 Accompanying adults are free of charge.

 To book a visit or discuss your group’s needs, please contact Education Officer, Jane Wigan: email@example.com or tel: 01797 334042.